Alexis Palisson

 Alexis Palisson (born 9 September 1987) is a French rugby union footballer.
 He plays as a fullback and wing.
 He is 1.76 m tall and weighs 83 kg.

 Career

 He currently plays for Colomiers in the French Pro D2.
-He made his international debut for France on 28 June 2008 against the Wallabies.
+He made his international debut for France on 28 June 2008 against Australia.
 He also represented France in an U19 competition in Dubai.

-He played as France reached the 2011 Rugby World Cup Final in New Zealand.
-In May 2013 he started as Toulon won the 2013 Heineken Cup Final by 16–15 against Clermont Auvergne.
+He played as France reached the 2011 Rugby World Cup final in New Zealand.
+In May 2013 he started as Toulon beat Clermont Auvergne 16–15 in the 2013 Heineken Cup final.

 Controversy

 In July 2011, Palisson featured shirtless in LGBTQ+ magazine Têtu wearing a fake moko and holding a taiaha.
 This caused controversy in New Zealand, with some Māori people saying that Palisson was being disrespectful to their culture and that permission should have been sought from a particular iwi as the moko usually represents iwi affiliation.
 Palisson was eventually forced to apologise for any offence caused and stressed that he respects tattoo traditions.